vpayno/exercism-workspace/go/need-for-speed/speed-doc.md

 func CanFinish(car Car, track Track) bool
 ```

-CanFinish checks if a car is able to finish a certain track\.
+CanFinish checks if a car is able to finish a certain track.

 <details><summary>Example</summary>
 <p>